mapbender/mapbender-documentation/en/installation/configuration.rst

 All can be done using the console utility provided by `Symfony2 <http://symfony.com/>`_, on which Mapbender framework is built upon.
 There's a mayor caveat though you should understand, before continuing:

-  | The console utility will write files in the app/cache and app/logs directories.
+.. note:: The console utility will write files in the app/cache and app/logs directories.
 These operations are made using the user permissions of whatever user you're logged in with.
 This is also true for the app/db directory and the SQLite database within.
 When you open the application from within the browser, the server PHP process will try to access/write all these files with other permissions.
 So make sure you give the PHP process write access to these files.
 See last step below.

-**Notice:** The following steps assume that you are in the directory above the app directory (notice that for git installation that means mapbender/application/ else mapbender/).
+.. note:: **Notice:** The following steps assume that you are in the directory above the app directory (notice that for git installation that means mapbender/application/ else mapbender/).

 .. code-block:: yaml